 5. Elections and the Importance of Voting Pro-Life

-6. The Destructive Ideologies and Policies of Politicians in America
+6. The Destructive Ideologies and Destructive Policies of Politicians in America

 7. The Bias from Society and the Media